 - What can you expect from a judge and other court officers if your franchise case requires a trial?
 Every courtroom has slightly different rules and courtroom customs for how attorneys, their clients, and others in the courtroom should conduct themselves.
 A local attorney can tell you what to expect in your local court based on which judge is selected to hear your case.

 - A local attorney will likely be familiar with the lawyer on the opposing side of your legal issue.
 This allows them to help you understand how that lawyer is going to approach the case, and can potentially give you an advantage compared to using a non-local attorney who may be unfamiliar with other local lawyers and their tactics.

-If Phelps Dunbar LLP cannot help you, please find our full list of asset protection Lawyers in Birmingham, AL.
+If Phelps Dunbar LLP cannot help you, please find our full list of franchise Lawyers in Mobile, AL.